 For the past four months, a security vulnerability existed in iOS 11.2.1 but was discovered only recently.
 It was incorrectly reading the QR Codes that could be exploited by attackers to redirect users to malicious websites.

-For instance, on scanning a QR Code, you may be prompted to open a Facebook link but on clicking it, it takes you to a completely unknown website.
+For instance, on scanning a QR Code, you may be see a pop-up to open a Facebook link.
+But on clicking it, it takes you to a completely unknown website.

 Why was the issue happening?

 The issue was happening because the URL parser in the camera app was not able to detect the name of the host, the way a web browser does.
 The attackers were exploiting this vulnerability to redirect users to other similar-looking websites which is a form of phishing.
 This can cause a lot of damage from compelling a user to reveal sensitive data to taking complete control of the device.

 In the fourth week of April 2018, Apple has finally released a security patch in the 11.3.1 iOS update after there were complaints by a number of experts.
 One such security expert, Roman Mueller was the first to discover the issue.
 He confirmed via Twitter that Apple has finally fixed the problem.

 iPhone users need to update their OS to the latest available version.
 Here are the steps to do so:

 - Take a backup of your phone on iCloud using Wifi or by iTunes

 - Go to Settings-> General->Software Update and check whether any update is available or not

 - If an update is available, you can download it using Wifi or by connecting your phone to your computer and downloading the latest version using iTunes